 by Cesca Janece Waterfield

-On August 9, decease Lucille’s Restaurant in eastern Henrico will occupy a gleaming and gabled new building.
+On August 9, Lucille’s Restaurant in eastern Henrico will occupy a gleaming and gabled new building.
 The spacious dining room will more than double the number of guests who can enjoy Lucille’s wholesomely prepared classic southern dishes.

-The Cephas family will be able to quickly accommodate the line that now often stretches around the corner in anticipation of Lucille’s baby back ribs, shop fried catfish, baked chicken, macaroni and cheese and more.
+The Cephas family will be able to quickly accommodate the line that now often stretches around the corner in anticipation of Lucille’s baby back ribs, fried catfish, baked chicken, macaroni and cheese and more.
 While the new restaurant is only steps away from its current location in a strip shopping center on Laburnum Ave., the move represents a stunning achievement: Lucille’s Restaurant reached this milestone in seven short months.
 Lucille gives credit: “It’s only God.
 It’s not me.”

 It’s true.
 Lucille’s combination of nostalgic comfort food made with healthy cooking techniques has garnered a following of Biblical proportions.
 She takes it in stride: “Cooking has always been my gift.
 I’ve cooked for family, friends, my church, and the neighborhood kids.”